For advertisers on the world’s premier business to business social network, campaign ROI potential just grew exponentially.

 To ensure you don’t miss anything during setup, check out this advertiser checklist.

-The Accounting feature, according to Chau, will allow LinkedIn advertisers to reach influencers and decision-makers at one of the social network’s nearly 12 million company pages.
+The Account Targeting feature, according to Chau, will allow LinkedIn advertisers to reach influencers and decision-makers at one of the social network’s nearly 12 million company pages.

 AJ Wilcox, a Certified LinkedIn Ads Partner and account-based marketer, is particularly excited about this feature.
-After a marketing meeting revealed his sales team was ignoring an influx of low-quality leads that weren’t converting, he used Accounting to take a different approach.
+After a marketing meeting revealed his sales team was ignoring an influx of low-quality leads that weren’t converting, he used Account Targeting to take a different approach.
 Here’s what he told them:

 Everyone give me a list of the 50 companies you would give ANYTHING to work with.”
 The sales teams obliged and provided 1,050 companies.
 I created account-based advertising campaigns around them, which means 100 percent of the leads generated from them were leads that the sales team would gladly and dutifully service.

-According to LinkedIn, with Accounting you’re able to:
+According to LinkedIn, with Account Targeting you’re able to:

 - Run account-based marketing campaigns.
 Serve ads to only the companies you want to work with.